 Research.
 We are advancing our current understanding of various disease states through research in both the basic, clinical and translational sciences.
 We have multiple ongoing trials that address dialysis, diabetes, anemia, Fabry’s Disease, PKD, and hypertension.

 Education.
 Free monthly events such as UCLA Kidney Education Enhancement Program (UKEEP) are hosted for patients and their family and friends to learn about kidney disease holistically.
 The goal of these education and outreach programs is to make patients and their loved ones a part of the decision making team.

-The Bruin Beans Health Club (BBHC) is run by undergraduates that aim to foster future leaders in healthcare through mentorship opportunities, volunteering, and workshops.
-Working with a multidisciplinary team of healthcare professionals, BBHC is able to communicate and bridge the gap of misinformation surrounding kidney health to the general public, and to patients with kidney disease.
+As the founder and director of Bruin Beans Health Club (BBHC), my aim is to foster future leaders in healthcare.
+BBHC is an undergraduate led club that works with a multidisciplinary team of healthcare professionals while offering mentorship opportunities, volunteering, and workshops to undergraduates.
+The mission of BBHC is to bridge the gap of misinformation surrounding kidney health through effective communication with the general public and patients with kidney disease.

 Anjay Rastogi MD, Ph.D